-Uses of a limited FOV CBCT in endodontics include evaluation of complex pulpal morphology or accessory canals, limited dento-alveolar or root fractures, or presence of resorptive defects.
+Uses of a limited FOV CBCT in endodontics include evaluation of complex pulpal morphology or accessory canals, limited dento-alveolar or root fractures, or presence of resorptive defects (Figure 15).
 Post-treatment indications include evaluation of endodontic treatment complications, such as overextended canal obturations, separated instruments, or perforations.
 Pre-surgical uses include the localization of root apices and proximity to anatomical structures prior to an apical surgery.20

 A CBCT may be beneficial to the clinician for diagnosis in patients with contradictory or non-specific clinical signs and symptoms associated with untreated or previous endodontically treated teeth following evaluation of inconclusive intraoral radiographic findings.